-O&S Engineering won the competitive bid that was done by the Housing Authority and is currently designing the new systems that will last the Housing Authority for generations to come.
+O&S Engineering, in a very competitive situation won the competitive bid that was done by the Housing Authority and has designed the new systems that will last the Housing Authority for generations to come.
+They designed our boiler plants and boiler rooms, so they are very familiar with HHA and our residents.